weshineforjesus/build-a-blog/README.md

-This project instructs you how to build a blog.
+This project instructs you how to create an account to github.

 The instructions happen to also be the example blog you start with!